-Most people look for air transportation based on pricing and this also applies for people looking for a medical flight charter service.
-However, there is more to air medical travel than merely transportation.
-It is a health care service operating under changing and difficult circumstances.
+Most people look for air transportation based on pricing and this also applies to people looking for a medical flight charter.
+However, there is more to air medical transport than merely transportation.
+A medical flight is a health care service operating under changing and difficult circumstances.
 The air ambulance industry has minimal regulatory or government oversight.
-To get an ideal medical flight charter service for a loved one, it is important to ask questions before making a decision.
+To get an ideal medical flight charter for a loved one, it is important to ask questions before making a decision.
 Some of the questions to ask when arranging for an air ambulance transfer are listed in this post.

 What Is The Company’s Safety Record?

 As mentioned earlier, there are no set industry standards for air ambulance services.
 Many companies do have safety records that are outstanding.
 Check if the company has had any violations in the past to ensure total safety.
 A reputable medical flight company will ensure they have the annual safety audits records.
 You can also turn to friends and colleagues who have used a medical flight charter before and ask them what company they used and what they think of their safety record.

 Before a flight charter company can answer this question, they will first ask a few questions about the patient being transported.
 They will want to know the condition of the patient and if they will need to be hooked to medical equipment while on transit.
 They will also want to know the number of people who will accompany the patient on the plane.
 These details will help a company choose the right plane to ensure that it has enough space to keep the patient and other passengers comfortable.
 Other questions you can ask about the aircraft to be used are:

 - Is the aircraft capable of flying in all weather?

 - Is the cabin pressurized?

 Choose an aircraft that is pressurized and can fly in all weather.
 The aircraft’s cabin should be ideally suited for medical transportation and not used part time for ferrying freight or charter flights.
 The aircraft’s interior should have sufficient size to ensure comfort and quality care.
 The medical equipment should be routinely checked by qualified staff trained in air medical transport.